Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 45:
 - By RetroAdvance64.
 - A direct remake to the original robot.
 References "Monstercat", a mascot featured for the electronic music record label of the same name.

+robot 47:
+- By RetroAdvance64.
+- A direct remake to the original Robot.

 robot 48:
 - By DreamsTT.